architnahta/Real-Time-Delivery-Problem/README.md

 ---
 ### Time Complexity :
 The other ways to find the optimal solution are Branch and Bound, Dynamic Programming etc.
-Our method has an advantage over them because of its lesser time complexity.
+This method has an advantage over them because of its lesser time complexity.
 That is O(n2) Since,Finding the minimum cost in from one location to another takes a complexity of O(n).

 Finding the minimum cost for locations from n location to another n locations takes O(n*n) unit of time.